-This one year part-time course aims to provide qualified Speech and Language Therapists with opportunities to advance their academic knowledge and professional practice skills in all aspects of dysphagia in both adult and paediatric populations.
-The course provides additional specialist qualifications to already qualified Speech and Language Therapists and does not serve as initial qualification to practise as a Speech and Language Therapist.
-Those without an existing qualification in Speech and Language Therapy/Speech-Language Pathology should therefore not apply.
+The course provides additional specialist qualifications to already qualified Speech and Language Therapists and does not serve as initial qualification to practice as a Speech and Language Therapist.
+Those without an existing qualification in Speech and Language Therapy/Speech-Language Pathology should therefore not apply

-Postgraduate Clinical Speech and Language Study at Trinity
+Study Clinical Speech and Language Studies (Dysphasia) (P.Grad.Dip) at Trinity

 Dr. Ciarán Kenny

-Students will be required to undergo Garda Vetting, see https://www.tcd.ie/students/orientation/undergraduates/garda-vetting.php for further details
+Students will be required to undergo Garda Vetting, you can learn more at: www.tcd.ie/students/orientation/undergraduates/garda-vetting.php

 Click here for a full list of postgraduate fees.